How do I get started?

 Where do I get bees?

 As you are educating yourself, you will discover there are several ways to get bees.
 These include buying a full colony of bees, buying a nucleus colony, buying a package, and capturing swarms.
 All of these methods have advantages and disadvantages, so you will need to decide which is right for you.
-Do you reading, come to Guild meetings, and talk with other beekeepers about it.
+Do your reading, come to Guild meetings, and talk with other beekeepers about it.

-Every spring, the guild places a large order of package bees for its members.
+Some years, the guild places a large order of package bees for its members.
 The bees usually arrive in April or early May (depending on the weather).
 Come to a guild meeting for more information.

 Will I get stung?